 Being the Highland Capital, Inverness has a wealth of historical sights that are worth exploring.
 Slightly out of the city, the Culloden Battlefield and Visitor Centre is definitely worth a trip, but in Inverness itself, there’s Outlander and Jacobite history aplenty – look for plaques everywhere with historical info – as well as at the following places:

-- Abertarff House – a newly opened National Trust Property on Church Street which will reopen in July 2021.
+- Abertarff House – a newly opened National Trust Property on Church Street

 - Churches – Old High St Stephens Churchyard and Robertsons Mausoleum